panduhjohn/bs-paint/README.md

 * Add a Dark Mode toggle that will change the general theme and also the colors to match.
 * Increase the number of squares on the canvas.
 You may have to adjust the size of the squares (or canvas).
 There is no real upper limit!
 I guess the number of pixels available to the user?
 Yeah, that.
 * Add an easter egg message to `.message` that activates when the user draws a particular pattern.
 Checking for a particular pattern can be difficult if you make too complex a one, so start with something simple and expand from there to as weird an easter egg as you can.
+* Add some more tools besides a simple paintbrush.
+Here are some examples, but feel free to come up with your own ideas!
+  * A tool that colors a square and its neighbors.
+  * A tool that combines colors.
+For example, if the color is red and you paint it yellow with this tool, you get orange.
+  * A tool that allows you to select multiple squares for painting on all of them at once.